Save energy and money.

-- New performance levels (PDF, 238.86 KB) become effective on January 1, 2015 for doors and skylights in all climate zones, and for windows in the North-Central, South-Central, and Southern Climate Zones.
+- New performance levels (PDF, 238.86 KB) are effective as of January 1, 2016 for windows, doors, and skylights in all climate zones.

 - Windows, doors and skylights must meet U-Factor and, where applicable, Solar Heat Gain Coefficient (SHGC) requirements based on climate zone.
 In addition, doors must meet U-Factor and, where applicable, SHGC requirements based on glazing level (amount of glass).

 - Windows, doors and skylights originally qualified for the ENERGY STAR label in March, 1998.

 What should I look for when buying windows, doors & skylights?

 Every ENERGY STAR window, door and skylight is independently certified and verified to perform at levels that meet or exceed energy efficiency guidelines set by the U.S. EPA.
 But how do you know which windows work in your climate?
 The following tips will help you buy with confidence.

 Shopping for new windows, doors, and skylights can be a confusing process.
 ENERGY STAR makes it simple!
 Follow these five tips to ensure your windows, doors, and skylights deliver savings and comfort you'll enjoy.

 - Find a retailer of ENERGY STAR certified windows, doors, or skylights.

 Look for the ENERGY STAR label for your climate zone.
 All ENERGY STAR certified products must display the ENERGY STAR label.
 Check the label to make sure the product you are considering is certified to meet the criteria for your area.
 The ENERGY STAR label appears on the product next to the National Fenestration Rating Council (NFRC) label: